Rhodes Wins Award

 The National Communication Association is an internationally recognized communication scholarship organization with thousands of members across every state.
 This year, the NCA will celebrate its founding in 1914 with a Centennial celebration.
 Dr. Kean will accept the award in Chicago in late November at the NCA’s annual meeting.

-Friends of the School of Art and Design Fourth Annual Artist Studio Tour, Saturday, November 1, 10 am – 2 pm
+Friends of the School of Art and Design Fourth Annual Artist Studio Tour

-This year the Friends of the School of Art and Design Fourth Annual Artist Studio tour will also feature homes of art collectors in addition to artists’ studios.
-Below are the studios/homes to be featured on the November 1 tour:
+Recently, the Friends of the School of Art and Design Fourth Annual Artist Studio tour featured homes of art collectors in addition to artists’ studios.
+Below are the studios/homes featured on the November tour:

 Betsy Markowski, sculptor